 The plugin also helps you track specific events on your site.
 Some of these include emails, downloads, page scrolling depth, and affiliate links.
 You can even create notated HTML elements that allow you to track custom events and actions.

-One of the key features of this plugin is the front-end viewing option.
+The plugin also offers front-end viewing options.
 As an administrator, you can set up your reports on the front-end of any page on your site.
 You can also allow these front-end viewing permissions for other people who work on the website like editors, authors, and contributors.

 Some of the most popular reports you can view with the Google Analytics Dashboard for WP include: